• LAUNCH YOUR DREAM

 There is no formula for writing the story you were meant to write.

 My current Work-in-Progress (WIP) is another military story.
 This time, it’s the Vietnam War I’m writing about.
-The subject is a portrait artist, Michael G. Reagan, and the miraculous experience he had which lead him to leave everything he’d worked so hard to attain; security, a job he loved, prestige–in order to found the Fallen Heroes Project.
+The subject is a portrait artist, Michael G. Reagan, and his miraculous experience that led him to leave everything he’d worked so hard to attain; security, a job he loved, prestige–to found the Fallen Heroes Project.
 I heard about Mike and met him in 2012.
 I began gathering information and research by the end of that year.
 Now, almost three years later (hard to believe!), I’m nearing the end of my part in the project–the actual writing.
-Then it will move on to working with my agent on it and after she finds a publishing house, working with them on it as well.
+Then, I will move on to working with my agent on it, and after she finds a publishing house, I will work with them on it as well.

-So, while my father’s book took 9-years.
-This one will take about four years.
+So, while my father’s book took nine years, this one will take about four years.
 When I first approached an agent with it, she said, “This is a huge and ambitious project.”
 She was right.

 As I near the end of the writing portion of the book, I’m beginning to think about what’s next.
 While goal setting is so much a part of my life that it’s practically in my DNA, my first two projects (books) happened quite organically.
 But as I move forward, I feel the need to give more thought and action to goal setting.